HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 ####  Indirect Referral Light

-The patient is assessed by a provider and referred to a CP.
+The patient is assessed by a provider and referred to an intermediary — in this use case a coordination platform (CP).
 The CP refers to a CBO to deliver the service.
 The provider and CP have FHIR server APIs.
 The CBO does not have a FHIR server API but has an application that can access a FHIR server API.

 This section differs from the [Indirect Referral](referral_workflow.html#indirect-referral) in that the interactions between the CP and CBO follow the Direct Light paradigm.
 The CBO will maintain data on the CP’s FHIR server API.
 CBOs without their own FHIR server API will modify tasks directly on the CP’s FHIR server API.